 4. Chin Straps and Padding

 The chin strap is another vital component that ensures your ski helmet fits securely.
-The strap should be adjustable, so you can loosen or tighten it to fit under your chin comfortably.
+The strap should be adjustable, allowing you to loosen or tighten it to fit comfortably under your chin.
 The chin strap should fit snugly but not dig into your skin.
 The strap must be positioned correctly to avoid discomfort or restriction while skiing.

 In addition to the chin strap, most ski helmets come with padding that helps enhance comfort and ensure a secure fit.
 The padding should be soft and snug against your head, providing cushioning without being too tight.
 If the padding is too thick or uncomfortable, it may affect your ability to wear the helmet for long periods.